renoki-co/echo-server/README.md

 - `local` - Stats are stored in-memory.
 Snapshots are stored in-memory.
 - `local-disk` - Stats are stored in-memory, but snapshots are saved on disk, at a given root location.

-For distributed systems: Coming soon...
+For distributed systems:

+- `redis` - Stats are stored in Redis.
+Snapshots are stored in Redis.

 ### Redis